k-thornton/design-docs/protocol/external-block-production.md

    - `op-node`: Initiates the block production process via engine API calls.
    - block builder sidecar: Forwards all API calls to local `op-geth` and multiplexes `engine_FCU` (with Payload Attributes)
    - `op-geth`: The local execution engine.
-   - `Eth JSON RPC`: Accepts standard RPC requests from user's and multiplexes `eth_sendRawTransaction` to the builder client.
+   - `Eth JSON RPC`: Accepts standard RPC requests from users and multiplexes `eth_sendRawTransaction` to the builder client.
 This can be achieved in the chain operators load balancer or with a simple nginx-style proxy.
-Future work could perform multiplexing of transactions through the sidecar to ensure that the block builder is not censor'ing.
+Future work could perform multiplexing of transactions through the sidecar to ensure that the block builder is not censoring.

 2. Builder System:
    - `builder-op-node`: A stock version of the op-node client.
    - `builder-op-geth`: The external block builder's execution engine.

-4. Communication Flow:
+3. Communication Flow:
    - The `op-node` sends an `engine_FCU` (Fork Choice Update) call with attributes to the sidecar.
    - The sidecar forwards this call both to the local op-geth and to the builder-op-geth if the node is synced to the tip of the chain.
    - When the op-node makes an `engine_getPayload` call, the sidecar intercepts it.